dbridges/cocoa-tlassemble/README.md

 # tlassemble
 tlassemble is a simple command line utility that combines a sequence of images into a movie.
-A GUI version, Time Lapse Assembler is available [here](http://www.dayofthenewdan.com/projects/time-lapse-assembler-1)
+A GUI version, [Time Lapse Assembler](http://www.dayofthenewdan.com/projects/time-lapse-assembler-1), is also available for download.

 If you find this software useful, please consider making a small donation to fund future development.
 [Donate now](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=9465YBPSUC9YL)